A check that credit card issuers provide that allows you to access cash from your available line of credit.

 A service where the bank returns your canceled checks with your account statement.

-A type of deposit account that enables customers to deposit funds and withdraw available funds on demand, typically by writing a check or using a debit card.
+A type of deposit account that enables customers to deposit funds and withdraw available funds on demand, typically by writing a check (with eligible checking accounts) or using a debit card.
 These accounts are sometimes interest-bearing.

 Transactions are given a "cleared" status when they have been posted to your account.
 Cleared (or posted) transactions are not always final because there may be certain circumstances when such transactions may be reversed.

-A service where the bank keeps a copy or digital image of all checks written against your account for 7 years instead of returning them with the account statement.
-You can view photocopies of canceled checks posted within the last 180 days by signing in to Online Banking or visiting your nearest Bank of America banking center.
+A service where the bank keeps a copy or digital image of all checks written against your account for 7 years, instead of returning them with the account statement.
+You can view photocopies of canceled checks posted within the last 180 days by signing in to Online Banking or visiting your nearest Bank of America financial center.

 The total funds you have in all of your linked accounts, such as savings, checking and CDs.
 For some checking accounts, the combined balance determines whether the monthly fee can be avoided.